-The cost of hiring a Pensacola criminal defense lawyer varies significantly, based on the nature and severity of the charges, the complexity of the case, number of witnesses and co-defendants, the lawyer’s years of experience and reputation, among other factors.
+The cost of hiring a Pensacola criminal defense lawyer varies significantly, based on the nature and severity of the charges, the complexity of the case, number of witnesses, experts and co-defendants, the lawyer’s years of experience and reputation, among other factors.
 You can help resolve some questions when you meet with Chris Rabby by bringing the arrest report or criminal complaint with you.
 It can be obtained at the time of arrest, through the Clerk of Court, Bail Bondsman, or Chris may also be able to obtain it independently.
 Also know the charges against you, your court date, your bail amount and any specific facts that are alleged, and everything you tell the Rabby Law Firm is confidential.
 Exact felony and misdemeanor criminal defense fees cannot be estimated/quoted until a proper case evaluation is performed.

 Cases may be billed by the hour or a flat-fee, in addition to costs.
 A case-billing or flat-fee is a charge that pays the full attorney fee for representation.
 Family law and domestic relations are charged by the hour.
 The services provided include Chris guiding you through the legal process, and familiarizing you with the legal system and local court customs and procedures.
 Also included are research and trial preparation, bond hearings (if necessary), arraignment, motion research and hearings, and appearance at mandatory court appearances.
 Sometimes the fee includes jury selection and trial of the case, although they may be billed separately.
 Appeals are not included.